| |

 Perfect for a leisurely afternoon stroll, a fun summer picnic, or even an adventure-filled evening full of running kids and laughter, the Luxembourg Gardens, also known as “Luco,” has something for everyone.
 Although it looks formal and ordered throughout the year, the garden has a certain playfulness.

 The locals come here to play a game of chess, tennis, basketball, and pétanque while the children ride the carousels and ponies.
 The garden has a vibrant playground for kids with futuristic-looking slides and forts, natural wooden structures, and a piece of art doubling as a maze.
-One can also enjoy a traditional game from the 1920s, bateaux à voiles, by renting colorful sailboats and sending them sailing in the pond.

 The Luxembourg Garden is divided into two sections, an English-style garden and a French-style garden (jardin à la française), both separated by a geometric forest of trees planted in a quincunx pattern (a number five pattern on a dice).
 The English garden is located in the southern part and has an orchard with some of the oldest apple varieties.